Best Running Gloves of 2025

 Convertible Gloves

-Convertible gloves contain an inner glove and an over-mitt stored on the glove for when conditions warrant.
+Convertible gloves contain an inner glove and an overmitt stored on the glove for when conditions warrant.
 They have long been a tool for mountaineers, arctic explorers, and climbers.
-More recently, running gloves utilize this style.
+More recently, running gloves have adapted this style into a lightweight package suited for the specific needs of runners.

-We love these running glove and mitten combinations for their versatility and how you can easily adapt your hand protection on the move as conditions or exertion levels change.
+We love these convertible options for their versatility and how easily they adapt to changing conditions or exertion levels.
 Our testing team was impressed with the performance of the Ultimate Direction Ultra Flip Glove and the Craft Adv Lumen Hybrid Glove.

 Price and Durability

-As you can see in this article, the best running gloves vary in price from just a few dollars to more than $50.
-It’s totally possible to use a low-cost glove, like the REI Co-op Liner Gloves 2.0, for most of your everyday running, especially if you live in a mild winter environment.
-If and when conditions get bad, you’ll need a burlier set of gloves containing more protective materials and technologies, which usually comes at an increased cost.
+The best running gloves vary in price depending on their thickness, materials, insulation, and extra features.
+A thinner and more basic glove, like the REI Co-op Liner Gloves 2.0, is probably plenty for most of your everyday running, especially if you live in a mild winter climate.
+When conditions get bad, you’ll need a burlier set of gloves containing more protective materials and technologies, which usually comes at an increased cost.

-The DexShell Ultra Weather Primaloft may be expensive, but they’ll keep your hands warm and dry.
-Sometimes, you can get away with layering two pairs of inexpensive gloves to protect your hands, but some weather warrants heavy-duty gloves to stay safe.
+The DexShell Ultra Weather Primaloft may be expensive, but they’ll keep your hands warm and dry when it gets cold and wet out.
+Sometimes, you can get away with layering two pairs of inexpensive gloves to protect your hands, but some weather conditions warrant heavy-duty gloves to stay safe and comfortable.
+We often turned to the Ultimate Direction Ultra Flip Glove for runs that went through a variety of weather and temperature conditions.

-On the plus side, most running gloves are highly durable when used for just running and when laundered correctly.
-Many members of the iRunFar team run in the same gloves today they got five to 10 years ago, so it’s often worth investing in a higher-quality pair of gloves.
-Some running gloves will wear out faster if you use them for other purposes besides running, such as holding trekking poles or grabbing rocks and trees in technical terrain.
+Most running gloves are highly durable when used for just running and when laundered correctly.
+Many members of the iRunFar team run in the same gloves today that they got five to 10 years ago, so we think it’s often worth investing in a high-quality pair of gloves that you can enjoy for a long time.

 Best Running Gloves - Gloves on Poles in Snow - iRunFar Photo